tjbo/dotfiles/dotfiles/lazyvim/README.md

 # Notes
 - in a plugin if we return a function for keymaps instead of object it will overwrite entire keymaps

+# Simple Workflows
+## Find And Replace a Word
+- to find and replace a word in a file do CMD MENU: %s/you/me (we do not seem to need the global flag in NVIM)

+## Find And Replace a Word Across files
+- use Telescope + CDO